betfair-datascientists/betfair-datascientists.github.io/src/modelling/BrownlowMedal2024Datathon.md

 ## How To Build A Model

-Check out our tutorial on modelling the [Brownlow Medal](../modelling/brownlowModelTutorial.ipynb)!
+Check out our tutorial on modelling the [Brownlow Medal](../modelling/brownlowModelTutorial.ipynb)! and this article on [How a Data Scientist models the Brownlow medal](../modelling/modellingTheBrownlowMedal.md) written by Liam from [Crow Data Science](https://www.crowdatascience.com/)

 ## The Specifics